Animal Areas of Opportunity for Junior Zoo Keepers

 Australia/Scutes Family Gallery: Wallabies, budgies, alligators, tree kangaroo, reptiles, emus

 Goat Yard: Domestic goats.
 This area focuses on hands-on education and guest engagement.

 Loft: Small mammals, reptiles, amphibians, and birds.
 This area focuses on education and guest engagement.

 My Big Back Yard: Rabbits, turkeys, chickens, invertebrates, reptiles & amphibians.
 This area focuses on hands-on education and guest engagement.

 Primate World: Gorillas, orangutans, siamangs, golden lion tamarins and naked mole rats.

-Rocky Mountain Highlands: Moose, Mexican wolves, mountain lions, otter, grizzly bears, Amur tigers, snow leopards, Pallas’ cat, and Amur leopards.
+Rocky Mountain Highlands: Moose, Mexican wolves, mountain lions, otter, grizzly bears, Amur tigers and Amur leopards.

 Water’s Edge: Africa: Hippos, penguins, warthog, ring-tailed lemurs, guinea pigs & pink-backed pelicans

 All summer Teen Programs combine hands-on: